 A real home away from home, Joey’s Hostel sets itself apart from others thanks to its friendly atmosphere and dedication to helping guests have an authentic experience in Delhi.
 Get involved with its tours around the city (the Heritage Walk takes you to the historic bylanes of Old Delhi while the Food Walk takes you on a fun street food tour of the capital), and take advantage of the free breakfast and purified water.
 There are also plenty of opportunities to meet other guests if you’re travelling solo.
 The extra-friendly staff are happy to help you plan your visit, book tickets and organise onward travel.

 This hostel is located in bustling Old Delhi and offers its guests some unique experiences.
 Learn to cook delicious Indian breads and curries or explore less-discovered spots on a food tour around vibrant Chandni Chowk before relaxing in the evening at the hostel’s own cinema (don’t miss the weekly Bollywood movie night with free popcorn).
 The common area has plenty of games, including foosball and pool, and there’s an open-air courtyard where you can relax in a hammock with a book.
 Rooms are clean and comfortable and come with air conditioning and high-speed Wi-Fi.

 AmigosIndia is a popular hostel choice for backpackers in the city.
-The place is very cozy and guests are made to feel like family.
-They have an in-house restaurant, which serves delicious food and a common area they fondly like to call ‘Amigo Station’.
-The decor is quite vibrant and quirky but without going overboard.
-If you want to dine out while staying in the hostel, try the restaurants at the Garden of Five Senses.
+The place is very cosy and guests are made to feel like family.
+It has an in-house restaurant that serves some delicious food and a common area fondly referred to as the Amigo Station.
+The decor is quite vibrant and quirky but without going over the top.
+If you want to dine out while staying in the hostel, try the restaurants at Garden of Five Senses.